cherishleon/VABAM/README.md

 ## Code Overview and Run Procedure Guide
 ### For Training
 To start the training process, use the following scripts:
-- `TrainModel.py`: Script for training the main model.
+- `TrainModel.py` or `TrainModel64.py`: Scripts for training the main model (32-bit or 64-bit).
-- `TrainBenchmark.py`: Script for training benchmark models.
-Refer to the [Benchmarks](https://github.com/JunetaeKim/VABAM/tree/main/Benchmarks) folder.
+- `TrainBenchmark.py` or `TrainBenchmark64.py`: Scripts for training the benchmark models (32-bit or 64-bit).
+  Refer to the [Benchmarks](https://github.com/JunetaeKim/VABAM/tree/main/Benchmarks) folder for details.

 ### For JMI-Based Metric Computation
-To compute the JMI-based metrics, follow these steps:
+To compute the CMI-based metrics, follow these steps:
-- `SubProcMIEVAL.py` (with `BatchMIEvaluation.py`): Script for computing metrics.
+- `BatchMIEvaluation.py` (with `BatchMIEvaluation.py`): Script for computing metrics.
-- `SubProcMIEVAL.py` (with `BatchBMMIEvaluation.py`): Script for computing benchmark model metrics.
+- `BatchBMMIEvaluation.py` (with `BatchBMMIEvaluation.py`): Script for computing benchmark model metrics.
 Refer to the [Benchmarks](https://github.com/JunetaeKim/VABAM/tree/main/Benchmarks) folder.
 - `TabulatingResults.py`: Script for tabulating results from the main model evaluation.
 - `TabulatingBMResults.py`: Script for tabulating results from the benchmark model evaluation.
 Refer to the [Benchmarks](https://github.com/JunetaeKim/VABAM/tree/main/Benchmarks) folder.
 For visualization and table generation:
 - `VisualizationSig.ipynb`: Jupyter notebook for signal visualization.
 - `VisualizationMetrics.ipynb`: Jupyter notebook for metrics visualization.
 - `Tables.ipynb`: Jupyter notebook for generating tables of results.
-- Please note that the visualization code heavily relies on GPT-4.0 and was not primarily written with high readability in mind.This is an ongoing coding file, so the code may contain redundancies and is subject to continuous updates.
+- Please note that the visualization code heavily relies on GPT-4.0 and was not primarily written with high readability in mind.
+This is an ongoing coding file, so the code may contain redundancies and is subject to continuous updates.